davidrbourke/DVA-C02/RDS & Aurora & Elasticache.md

 - A zero downtime operation.
 - A snapshot gets taken of the primary DB
 - The Snapshot is restored to the new database
-- Synchronisation is enabled, so the secondary database catches up with and is then kept in sync with the primary database.
+- Synchronisation is enabled, so the secondary database catches up with it and is then kept in sync with the primary database.

 ## Aurora DB